-- 1. Manufacturers: - a.
-Romac Industries, Inc. Model 202-NS - b.
+- 1. Manufacturers: - 1.
+Romac Industries, Inc. Model 202-NS - 2.
 Substitutions: Approved equal. - 2.
 Tapping saddles shall be used for taps 2-inches or smaller. - 3.
 Nylon coated ductile iron tapping saddles with stainless steel dual compression straps. - 4.
 All saddles shall be specifically designed for use on the type of pipe that is being tapped. - 5.
 All bands, straps, bolts, nuts and washers shall be SS 304.
-All bolts shall be provided by manufacturer especially for use with their respective components.

-- 6. Saddle Working pressure rating: 350 psi. - 7.
-Tapping saddles shall be used on non-fusible PVC, unrestrained bell-and-spigot PVC, and DI pipe only.
-All taps on fusible PVC pipe or restrained PVC pipe shall be performed using MJ reducing tees. - 8.
+All bolts shall be provided by manufacturer especially for use with their respective components. - 6.
+Saddle Working pressure rating: 350 psi. - 7.
+Tapping saddles shall be used on, unrestrained bell-and-spigot PVC, and DI pipe only.
+All taps on restrained PVC pipe shall be performed using MJ reducing tees. - 8.
 Tapped Outlet: FNPT or MJ, as indicated on Drawings - 9.
 All pipe taps shall be made with an engineer approved tapping machine. - 10.
 Threadolets, where called for on Drawings, shall be welded to the pipe, ground, and blasted (if possible) prior to applying fusion-bonded epoxy coating to the pipe.